VaranDerg/DiggingGame/DiggingGame/PatchNotes/README BETA.txt

 	~ Weed Whacker & Dam now both happen immediately once a Building matching their type is selected to be damaged.
 This is to allow the cards cycle back into the deck quicker instead of sitting in a player's hand all game.
 Additionally, the card now simply forces a roll of 1 to increase simplicity.
+- Fertilizer (1 Grass 1 Dirt -> 2 Dirt)
+	~ Fertilizer, in comparison to Flowers and Compaction, was somewhat difficult to use at most points of the game due to the Dirt Supply being fairly empty.
+Making it similar to other placement cards by making its cost equivalent to its placement suit should allow players to use it more often.
+- Gold Cards
+   ~ Golden Shovel (1 Grass 1 Dirt -> 1 Dirt 1 Stone)
+   ~ Regeneration (3 Grass -> 2 Grass 1 Dirt 1 Stone)
+   ~ Tornado (3 Grass 1 Dirt -> 3 Grass 1 Stone)
+   ~ Transmutation (1 Stone -> 2 Stone)
+   ~ Holy Idol (2 Grass 1 Stone -> 1 Grass 1 Dirt 1 Stone)
+	~ Certain games of Subterranean tend to have an influx of Gold Cards with a drought of Stone Pieces in the Supply.
+These changes were put in place to encourage more Stone being sent to the Supply, give Stone Mines a further use for late game rounds, and allow placing Stone to be a more viable choice.

 Bugs:
 - Fixed an issue where Garden and Flowers wouldn't allow players to place Pieces on the board and softlock the game.